chef/chef-web-docs/content/environments.md

 -   By using knife and passing the `-E ENVIRONMENT_NAME` option with `knife cookbook upload`
--   By using the Chef management console web user interface
 -   By using Ruby or JSON files that are stored in a version source control system.
 These files are pushed to the Chef Infra Server using the `knife environment` subcommand and the `from file`